mojuned541/Inventory-Project-Juned-code-in-place-2025/README.md

 This is a program that will keep count of inventory in a reatail outlet for different products, currently there are two products "Frames" and "Sunglasses".

-I am thankful to the team behind Code in Place Stanford`s CS106A course specially Professor Chris Piech, Professor Mehran Sahami, our Section leader Kainat Ijaz and my section team. user can add more product in inventory by using their login credentials provided at the end of description. customer can see the available stocks and add the product in cart and then they can place an order for the product of their choice.
+I am thankful to the team behind Code in Place Stanford`s CS106A course specially Professor Chris Piech, Professor Mehran Sahami, our Section leader Kainat Ijaz and my section team.

+Users can add more product in inventory by using their login credentials provided at the end of description.

+Customer can see the available stocks and add the product in cart and then they can place an order for the product of their choice.

 Added a login method to the inventory management system before adding the inventory so only verified users can add items in the inventory username and password are stored in a list and dictionary.

 Here are the login credentials for testing the code : usernames = ["admin","juned", "user"]